 CAE-2Y / 2017-2022

-Computer Science & IT Bachelor’s & Master’s Programs in Wisconsin
+Computer Science and Cybersecurity Programs in Wisconsin

 Marquette University is a private, Catholic university and home to the Marquette University Center for Cybersecurity Awareness and Cyber Defense.
 While the school does not offer an official cyber security major to undergraduate students, they do offer computer science, IT, and information science programs, as well as an option to earn an accelerated MBA with a concentration in computer science.
 The school has been designated an official Center of Academic Excellence in Cyber Education for their MS in Computing with a specialization in Information Assurance and Cyber Defense.